Doctors

 Dr Lucy Dormer - Partner (f)

-MRCGP MBBS BSc(Hons) DipHE
+MRCGP RCPathME MBBS BSc(Hons) DipHE

 Dr Jannake Sivajee - Salaried GP (f)